-Throbbing Pain After Dental Implant Crown (Common Reasons)
+Pain After Dental Implant Crown (Helpful Guide)

 Throbbing Pain After Dental Implant Crown (Common Reasons) | My Dental Advocate

-Throbbing pain after a dental implant crown is an issue that can occur due to several reasons.
 While it’s normal to have some discomfort after the procedure, it’s essential to know when to seek help.

 Therefore, it’s crucial to understand the causes of the pain, such as irritated gum tissue, bite misalignment, tight interproximal contacts, or implant failure.
-In this article, we’ll explore the causes of throbbing pain after a dental implant crown and provide tips for managing it from a dentist’s perspective.

-Recommended Reading: Dental Implant | The Ultimate Guide
+[icon type=”fas fa-arrow-right” color=”#5d9ee1″] Recommended Reading: Dental Implant | The Ultimate Guide

-What is a Dental Implant Crown
+Dental Implant Crown Overview

-A dental implant crown is a prosthetic tooth that is attached to a dental implant.
 A dental implant is a small titanium post placed into the jawbone to replace the missing tooth root.
 Once the implant is placed, a crown is attached to replace the missing tooth.

 Dental implant crowns are a popular option for replacing missing teeth because they look and function like natural teeth.
 In addition, they are a long-lasting solution, as they can last many years with proper care.